 Last Updated on

-As your pregnancy progresses, you simply cannot wait for your little bundle of joy to come out into the world.
-However, sometimes, certain health issues during pregnancy can ruin your happiness.
+As your pregnancy progresses, you simply cannot wait for your little bundle of joy to come into the world.
+However, certain health issues can ruin your happiness.
 Morning sickness, nausea, and back pain are common during pregnancy, and so is vaginal swelling.
-Vaginal swelling is a condition that can happen during pregnancy and make you extremely uncomfortable.
-In this article, we shall talk about vaginal swelling during pregnancy, its causes, symptoms, and different ways of treating it.
+Vaginal swelling is a condition that can make you extremely uncomfortable.
+In this article, we talk about vaginal swelling during pregnancy, its causes, symptoms, and different ways of treating it.

 What Is Vaginal Swelling?